thebravyone/evepaste-js/README.md

 # evepaste-js

 `evepaste-js` is a Node.js library that parses copied and pasted data from [EVE Online](https://www.eveonline.com/).

-It was inspired by [evepraisal/evepaste](https://github.com/evepraisal/evepaste), but with a different parsing strategy.
+It was inspired by [evepraisal/evepaste](https://github.com/evepraisal/evepaste) but uses a different parsing strategy that makes it a bit more flexible.

+## Features

+- Parses both inventory and contract items
+- Removes BPCs but parses BPOs and Formulas
+- Capable of parsing volume instead of quantity in some scenarios (**beta**)

 ## Install